A Characterization for Decidable Separability by Piecewise Testable Languages: Introduction

 Separability is a classical problem in mathematics and computer science that recently found much new interest.
-For example, recent work investigated the separability problem of regular languages by piecewise testable languages~\citep{DBLP:conf/mfcs/PlaceRZ13, DBLP:conf/icalp/CzerwinskiMM13}, locally testable and locally threshold testable languages~\citep{DBLP:conf/fsttcs/PlaceRZ13} or by first order definable languages~\citep{pzfo}.
-Another recent example is the proof of Leroux~\citep{DBLP:journals/corr/abs-1009-1076} for the decidability of reachability for vector addition systems or Petri nets.
-Leroux' proof uses separation and goes beyond regular languages.
-It greatly simplifies earlier proofs by Mayr~\citep{Mayr-sicomp84} and Kosaraju~\citep{Kosaraju-stoc82}.
+For example, recent work investigated the separability problem of regular languages by piecewise testable languages~\citep{DBLP:conf/mfcs/PlaceRZ13, DBLP:conf/icalp/CzerwinskiMM13}, by several other levels in the quantifier alternation hierarchy of first-order logic~\citep{DBLP:conf/icalp/PlaceZ14,pseps3,pzdd2}, by locally testable and locally threshold testable languages~\citep{DBLP:conf/fsttcs/PlaceRZ13,pvzltt} and by first order definable languages~\citep{pzfo,pzfoj}.
+Another remarkable example goes beyond regular languages: the proof of \citet{DBLP:journals/corr/abs-1009-1076} for the decidability of reachability for vector addition systems or Petri nets greatly simplifies earlier proofs by \citet{Mayr-stoc81,Mayr-sicomp84} and \citet{Kosaraju-stoc82}, by establishing a crucial separation result: non-reachability of a marking ``\textit{goal}'' from a marking ``\textit{start}'' can be witnessed by a semilinear set containing all markings reachable from \textit{start} and excluding \textit{goal}.

-In this paper we focus on the theoretical underpinnings of separation by piecewise testable languages.
+In this paper, we focus on the theoretical underpinnings of separation by piecewise testable languages.
 Our interest in piecewise testable languages is mainly because of the following two reasons.
-First, it was shown recently \citep{DBLP:conf/mfcs/PlaceRZ13, DBLP:conf/icalp/CzerwinskiMM13} that separability of regular languages (given by their non-deterministic automata) by piecewise testable languages is in PTIME.
-We found the tractability of this problem to be rather surprising.

-Second, piecewise testable languages form a very natural class in the sense that they only reason about the \emph{order} of symbols.
+First, piecewise testable languages form a natural class in the sense that they only reason about the \emph{order} of symbols.
 More precisely, they are finite Boolean combinations of regular languages of the form $A^* a_1 A^* a_2 A^* \cdots A^* a_n A^*$ in which $a_i \in A$ for every $i = 1,\ldots,n$.
+This definition generalizes to tree languages, for which \ptl-separability has already been solved by~\citet{sgl-ptlregtree}.
 We are investigating to which extent piecewise testable languages and fragments thereof can be used for computing simple explanations for the behavior of complex systems \citep{HofmanM-icdt15}.

+Second, it was shown recently \citep{DBLP:conf/mfcs/PlaceRZ13, DBLP:conf/icalp/CzerwinskiMM13} that separability of regular word languages (given by non-deterministic automata) by piecewise testable languages is in PTIME, a situation which is quite uncommon.
+The surprising tractability of this problem is another motivation for further investigating the class of piecewise testable languages.